 Galaxy is a large Python application with a long list of Python module dependencies.
 As a result, the Galaxy developers have made significant effort to provide these dependencies in as simple a method as possible while remaining compatible with the Python packaging best practices.
 Thus, Galaxy’s runtime setup procedure makes use of virtualenv for package environment isolation, pip for installation, and wheel to provide pre-built versions of dependencies.

-In addition to framework dependencies, as of Galaxy 18.01, the client (UI) is no longer provided in its built format when downloading Galaxy.
+In addition to framework dependencies, since Galaxy 18.09, the client (UI) is no longer provided in its built format when downloading Galaxy.
 For more information, see https://github.com/galaxyproject/galaxy/blob/dev/client/README.md .

 How it works¶

 run.sh), the startup scripts will: